Interlacing Diffusions

-are seen to be tight by applying Aldous' tightness criterion (see for example Chapter 16 of \cite{Kallenberg} or Chapter 3 of \cite{EthierKurtz}) using the uniform (in $n$) Lipschitzness assumptions on $\sigma^{(n)},b^{(n)}$.
+are easily seen to be tight by applying Aldous' tightness criterion (see for example Chapter 16 of \cite{Kallenberg} or Chapter 3 of \cite{EthierKurtz}) using the uniformity in $n$ of the linear growth condition (\ref{uniformlineargrowth}).
 Hence, from the Lipschitz continuity of $\mathcal{S}$ we obtain that the laws of $\left(X^{(n)},K^{(n)}\right)$ are tight as well.
-Thus we can choose a subsequence $\left(n_i;i \ge 1\right)$ such that the laws of $\left(X^{(n_i)},K^{(n_i)}\right)$ converge weakly to some $\left(X,K\right)$.
-Using the Skorokhod representation theorem to upgrade this to joint almost sure convergence on a new probability space (and our assumptions on $\sigma^{(n)},b^{(n)}$) we obtain that $\left(X,K\right)$ satisfies for a standard Brownian motion $\hat{\beta}$ defined on this possibly enlarged probability space,